A Countess from Hong Kong: Production

+The story is based loosely on the life of Russian singer and dancer Moussia "Skaya" Sodskaya, whom Chaplin met in France in 1921.
+Chaplin described their encounter in his 1922 book My Trip Abroad, calling her a former aristocrat and "a stateless person marooned in France without a passport."

+The film had been in development since the 1930s under the title Stowaway, as a vehicle for Chaplin's then wife Paulette Goddard.
+However, following their divorce in 1942 and subsequent events in his life, Chaplin continued working on it until it was ready for production in the mid-1960s.

+It was ultimately his only film in colour, and one of two films Chaplin directed in which he did not play a major role (the other being 1923's A Woman of Paris).

 The idea, according to a press release written by Chaplin, "resulted from a visit I made to Shanghai in 1931 where I came across a number of titled aristocrats who had escaped the Russian Revolution.
-They were destitute and without a country; their status was of the lowest grade.
+They were destitute and without a country, their status was of the lowest grade.
 The men ran rickshaws and the women worked in ten-cent dance halls.
 When the Second World War broke out many of the old aristocrats had died and the younger generation migrated to Hong Kong where their plight was even worse, for Hong Kong was overcrowded with refugees."
 Chaplin had written a draft of the script in the 1930s under the working title The Stowaway, as a starring vehicle for his then-wife Paulette Goddard.
 However, amidst work for The Great Dictator, Goddard signed a contract with Paramount Pictures, and left Chaplin the following year.
 Although Chaplin and Goddard agreed to make one more film together in their divorce settlement, the idea never materialized.
-In the years after, Chaplin worked on the script in increments, "adding a bit here, cutting a bit there".
+In the years after, Chaplin worked on the script in increments, "adding a bit here, cutting a bit there."